-UCSD recorded its first winning season at the Division II level in 2005-06, ending the year with a 15-14 overall record.
+UC San Diego recorded its first winning season at the Division II level in 2005-06, ending the year with a 15-14 overall record.
 The Tritons finished fourth in the CCAA that season with a league tally of 12-8, marking the program's first winning record in conference play as well.

 In 2008-09, the Tritons finished with an overall record of 17-11, recording back-to-back winning seasons for the first time at the Division II level.

 As a player at Spring Hill College in Mobile, Ala., Olen helped the Badgers to three straight appearances in the NAIA National Tournament, including trips to the NAIA Elite Eight in 2000 and 2001.
-He graduated in 2004 with a degree in finance.

 He graduated from Spring Hill in 2004 with a degree in Finance.